libretime/libretime/docs/_microsite.md

 LibreTime includes a microsite, which can be accessed at _serverIP_ or a domain you've set up for your server.
-The site includes your logo and station description (set under Settings > General), the login button to the LibreTime interface, the schedule for the next seven days, podcast tabs, and a live feed of your station with information on the the currently playing artist and track.
+The site includes your logo and station description (set under Settings > General), the login button to the LibreTime interface, the schedule for the next seven days, podcast tabs, and a live feed of your station with information on the currently playing artist and track.

 ## Modifying the LibreTime radio page